slightlyoutofphase/staticvec/README.md

 [Rustc Version nightly]: https://img.shields.io/badge/rustc-nightly-lightgray.svg [![Build status](https://ci.appveyor.com/api/projects/status/qb40my4v3rr63st2/branch/master?svg=true)](https://ci.appveyor.com/project/slightlyoutofphase/staticvec/branch/master)

-Implements a fixed-capacity stack-allocated Vec alternative backed by an array, using const generics.
+Implements a fixed-capacity stack-allocated `Vec` alternative backed by an array, using const generics.

-Note: the word "static" here is meant by the traditional definition of "unchanging" / "not dynamic" etc.
+Note: the word "static" here is meant by the traditional definition of "unchanging" or "not dynamic".

 This crate does **not** use literal `static` variables for anything (but does provide multiple ways to instantiate a `StaticVec` **as** a `static` or `const` variable if desired).